Wil reviews the Polygon Siskiu D6

 Still, going tubeless would be a great upgrade to consider down the line.
 As well as being able to run lower pressures for improved traction and comfort, you’d also drop some rotational weight since this is a pretty weighty bike out of the box – 14.55kg on the workshop scales for our Medium test bike, without pedals.

-Testing The Siskiu
+Testing the Polygon Siskiu D6

 Now before going any further, I want to stipulate that testing a bike like this presents a different set of requirements to the bikes that we typically review.
 Namely that the type of rider looking at a Siskiu D6 is likely to be newer to the sport, and riding very different trails to a more experienced rider on a bike that costs, say $4,000.
 Still, I didn’t just want to pootle around on bike paths.
 I wanted to give the Siskiu D6 a proper test to see how it performed on technical trails, in order to find out what the limits of a sub-two grand full suspension bike really are.
 With that in mind, here’s how it all panned out.